Claim: A newborn child declared dead revived after being placed on his mother's chest.

 So Kate and David steeled themselves to spending an extra minute or two with the child they believed they would never know for more than just those few moments: "I wanted to meet him and to hold him and for him to know us," Kate said.
 "If he was on his way out of the world, we wanted for him to know who his parents were and to know that we loved him before he died.
 We'd resigned ourselves to the fact we were going to lose him; we were just trying to make the most of those last precious moments."

-“We thought, 'What a blessing, we get to see his eyes before he passes away,'" Kate said.
+That "extra minute or two" ended up stretching out to more than two hours.
+And then something even more remarkable than Jamie's previous movements took place: the supposedly dead child opened his eyes.
+"We thought, 'What a blessing, we get to see his eyes before he passes away,'" Kate said.
 "But they stayed open!"

 As most of us probably would, at that point the couple began to considered the possibility their child wasn't dead at all.
 "I think half of us said [then], 'What if he actually makes it?'"
 David said.
 "If he does, this would just be a miracle.
 The other half was saying, 'No, he's been declared dead, this is purely instinct.'"